 Note: Amazon Associates does have specific rules you must follow, make sure to read up on these if you join.

-Ultimate Bundles has my favourite affiliate program.
-I really enjoy working for them, and learning from all the brilliant resources they make available to affiliates.
+Ultimate Bundles is my favourite affiliate program.
+I really enjoy working for them.
+I’ve learned a lot about affiliate marketing from the brilliant resources they make available to affiliates.

 What do Ultimate Bundles sell?

 Digital product bundles, including resources, courses, printables and workbooks… all based around a specific theme, often up to 98% off compared to purchasing separately.